-At West Sussex Music, the lead organisation for the county’s music education hub, we feel the time is right to reshape the way we work.
+At West Sussex Music, the lead organisation for the county’s music education hub, we decided that during 2021, we would begin to reshape the way we work.

 We want to place partnership working at the heart of the Hub, working with school teachers and leadership teams; local authority departments and voluntary organisations; music and arts organisations; young people, their parents/carers; and others in West Sussex who work to improve young people’s wellbeing, education and futures through music.

-So, we are creating a West Sussex Music Education Hub Board – and have begun by recruiting stakeholder representatives to provide strategic direction.
+So, we have created a West Sussex Music Education Hub Board – and have begun by recruiting stakeholder representatives to provide strategic direction.
 Together, we can achieve more and ensure that music can play a meaningful part in every young person’s life.

 - This is a new way of overseeing music education in the county, to ensure we shape what we do around the needs of children, young people and those who work with them or care for them